Writing that all-important match report can seem daunting but it’s a popular part of any club website.

 - Which team has the better form going into the game?

-Now link the events together making sure your follow these simple rules:
+Now link the events together, making sure you follow these simple rules:

 - Be specific, do not ramble